jacob-cabral/fastinx/README.md

 # fastinx

-A Helm Chart to deploy the Nginx as an HTTPS proxy
+The Fastinx is a Helm Chart to deploy the NGINX as an HTTPS proxy to a FastCGI service.